 We present the results of operations of our segments consistently with how our management views the business.
 Therefore, our segments are presented before intersegment eliminations (which consists of motor fuel sold by our Wholesale segment to our Retail segment).
 As a result, in order to reconcile to our consolidated change in operating revenues, a discussion of the change in intersegment revenues is included in our consolidated MD&A discussion.

-• Our intersegment revenues decreased \$18.9 million, primarily attributable to the conversion of PMI, Erickson and One Stop company-operated sites to dealer-operated sites during 2015 and 2016.
+• Our intersegment revenues decreased \$41.9 million, primarily attributable to the conversion of company-operated retail sites to the dealer customer group during 2015 and 2016.

 Cost of sales